Putting wind to work for Carbon County

 Access the federal environmental analysis

 - The Bureau of Land Management has completed a project-wide EIS and additional site-specific environmental analysis for the CCSM Project.
 Learn more about the BLM analysis.

-- The U.S. Fish and Wildlife Service prepared an EIS to analyze eagle permit applications for Phase I wind development.
-Learn more at the Service’s CCSM Project website.
+- The U.S. Fish and Wildlife Service prepared an EIS to analyze eagle permit applications for the CCSM Project.
+Learn more at the Service’s website.